mstocco/mariostoc.co/content/traininglog/20201101-ironman2021-43weeksout.md

 Attended for my first pool swim @Esquimalt since COVID closed things in March!
 The workout went ok as I go into the water **without expectations**.
 I shared two lanes with someone that was at my level and two that were _slower_.
 This led to a few moments of congestion but nothing to get bent about.

 <!---->
 There isn't much to write specific to the workout itself except that I paced it on the easier side and enjoyed the fact that I was in a pool.
+If I wasn't challenging myself aerobically, I was focusing on swim lessons received the last time I was in the pool.

 Before heading home, I decided to do the flat easy run on the flat parts of Esquimalt.
 I left the pool on _Lyall Street_ and jogged to _Saxe Point Park_.
 The sky was setting up for a nice sunset.
 Continuing on, I made my way up to _McCauley Point Park_ and had to stop and just soak in the incredible golden light that made a south-westerly view of the ocean come alive.

 I am not spiritual but standing on a hillside at sunset, looking across the water to _Albert Head_ drawing a line to _Race Rocks_ and toward the _Olympic Mountains_, made for a **powerful moment of gratitude**.
-Thankful for my health, for everything in my life, and thankful for having the father that I had.
+Thankful for my health, for everything in my life, and thankful for my father who is still with me in spirit.

 ![Cartoonist Vasco Gargalo of Portugal](/assets/jpg/gargalo-443x550.jpg Democracy in action!
 Well done America, Bravo!)